“Gender” implies a socio-cultural development of male and female roles as well as relations between men and women.

 While “sex” relates to biological features, whether one is born a man or a woman, gender describes itself as a set of the social and cultural values instilled.
 Gender is therefore the result of the inter-relation between the powers in a society and its design; this is therefore dynamic and differs depending on the time, the environment, the circumstances as well as diverse cultures.

 The socio-cultural construction of the roles of men and women as well as relations between them, refer to the social differences between women and men, the “acquired” differences likely to change with time and variable both inside and among different cultures and traditions from the patriarchal systems dominating our societies in particular and Africa in general.

 Equality of rights, responsibilities and chances for women and men, girls and boys does not imply that women and men must become identical; it rather means that their rights, responsibilities and opportunities must not be determined based on sex but their effective roles.
 Equality between sex means that both men and women’s interests, needs and priorities are to be taken into consideration.

-MONUC has set the example by integrating the gender dimension into its programmes and activities.
-Senior female officers are more and more participating in the decision making process and effective management.
+Senior female officers are more and more participating in the decision making process and effective management of the Mission.
 They are thus an illustration of the United Nations’ commitment towards women’s promotion to senior management positions.